6th Engineer Support Battalion: World War II

 The Battalion was activated on 1 November 1944 at Guadalcanal as the 6th Engineer Battalion, 6th Marine Division.
 During World War II, they participated in the Battle of Okinawa and the Occupation of Japan (August–November 1945).
-In October 1945, they were redeployed to Tsingtao, China.
+In October 1945, they were redeployed to Qingdao, China.
 The battalion was deactivated 26 March 1946.

 1957–1975

 The Battalion was reactivated on 1 November 1957 at Swan Island, Portland, Oregon as the 3rd Engineer Battalion of the Marine Corps Reserve.
 On 1 July 1962, they were redesignated as the 5th Engineer Battalion.

 1976–1997

 Redesignated again on 31 May 1976 as the 6th Engineer Support Battalion (6th ESB), 4th Force Service Support Group.
-Elements of the battalion participated in Operation Desert Shield and Operation Desert Storm in Southwest Asia from January til April 1991.
+Elements of the battalion participated in Operation Desert Shield and Operation Desert Storm in Southwest Asia from January until April 1991.

 Operation Iraqi Freedom

 2003

 In Operation Iraqi Freedom, 6th ESB was responsible for fueling coalition forces as they moved northward through Iraq, and were entrenched in combat during the Battle of Nasiriyah.
 They also provided purified water supplies to the Marine Corps desert and urban encampments during Operation Iraqi Freedom.
 During Iraq's worst sandstorm in 20 years, Reserve Marines of the 6th ESB, along with active duty Marines of 7th ESB and 8th ESB Bulk Fuel Companies, constructed the longest fuel line in the history of the Marine Corps.

 Marines of the 6th ESB were awarded the Navy Presidential Unit Citation for "extraordinary heroism in action against an armed enemy" during Operation Iraqi Freedom.